2018 Was A Year Of Drastic Cuts To U.S. Refugee Admissions

 The largest group is Haitians, fearing deportation with the cancellation of TPS protection, followed by Nigerians, Turks, Syrians and Eritreans.

 The wave of asylum seekers has swamped Canada's immigration system.
-Canada's Prime Minister Justin Trudeau blames his country's migration woes on the U.S. polices.
+Canada's Prime Minister Justin Trudeau blames his country's migration woes on the U.S. policies.

 In an interview last week, Trudeau cited "domestic realities within the political context in the United States" for driving people to flee across the Canadian border.
 The stream of asylum seekers has become a political wedge issue for Trudeau, who is up for re-election in the fall of 2019.